aplatkouski/aplatkouski/README.md

       by Matt Weisfeld (in russian)
   - [x] [How to Think Like a Computer Scientist: Learning with Python][think like cs] by Allen B. Downey
+  - [x] [Seven Databases in Seven Weeks: A Guide to Modern Databases and the NoSQL Movement][7 db in 7 weeks] by Luc Perkins, Eric Redmond, Jim Wilson
   - [ ] [Learning Python][learning python] by Mark Lutz

 #### Tutorials and Documentations